Skip to main content

 Type 6 Presence Adjudication Systems are attractive because they aim to reduce dependence on unilateral institutional control.
 But there remains a difficult and unresolved question: can such systems remain meaningfully neutral as they scale?

-Scale creates pressure toward concentration.
+Scale creates pressure toward concentration:

-Governance may harden into a smaller constitutional center.
+• governance may harden into a smaller constitutional center

-Dominant data or measurement providers may quietly shape outcomes.
+• dominant data or measurement providers may quietly shape outcomes

-Operational dependency may reintroduce hierarchy under different language.
+• operational dependency may reintroduce hierarchy under different language

-This means neutrality cannot simply be assumed from decentralized design.
+Neutrality cannot simply be assumed from decentralized design.
 It has to be examined as a live political-economy question.

 The Finality Question